exercism/python/exercises/practice/clock/.docs/instructions.append.md

 ### String conversion

 In addition to the `__repr__` method, there might also be a need for an alternative "human-readable" string representation of the `class`.
-This might be used to format the object for program output, or documentation.
+This might be used to format the object for program output or documentation.
 Looking at `datetime.datetime` again:

 ```python